adobe/bridgeService/README.md

 docker run --rm -d -p 443:4567 -v /root/:/home/app/certificates  docker-campaign-qe-snapshot.dr.corp.adobe.com/integrobridgeservice/integro-acc-bridgeservice
 ```

-The current standard image expects the certificate to be availavle in the directory `/home/app/certificates`.
+The current standard image expects the certificate to be available in the directory `/home/app/certificates`.
 We solve this by mapping the directory containing the JKS certificate to that directory.

 If you want to access the logs you will need to include a mapping of the logs to the host machine.
 This is done by adding `-v /root/ibs:/home/app/ibs_output`.
 In this example all logs are store in the local directory `/root/ibs/ibs`.